 Justice Reinvestment in Arizona

-- Establishes performance-incentive funding for county-run probation departments to reduce crime and violations rather than revoke probationers to state custody; and
+- Establishes performance-incentive funding for county-run probation departments to reduce crime and violations rather than revoke people on probation to state custody; and

 - Develops an earned-time policy to incentivize success on probation and focus supervision on people who are at high risk of reoffending.